rmarquis/gitmojima/README.md

 [footer(s)?]
 ```

-- `emoji`: An emoji from the list.
+- `emoji`: An emoji shortcode from the list
+    * Use *text shortcode* rather than unicode notation
-- `scope`: An optional string that adds contextual information for the scope of the change.
+- `scope`: An optional string that adds contextual information for the scope of the change
-- `description`: A brief explanation of the change.
+- `description`: A brief explanation of the change
+    * Limit the subject line to 50 characters (not including the shortcode length)
+    * Capitalize the subject line
+    * Do not end the subject line with a period
+    * Use the imperative mood in the subject line
-- `body`: An optional longer explanation of the change.
+- `body`: An optional longer explanation of the change
+    * Separate subject from body with a blank line
+    * Wrap the body at 72 characters
+    * Use the body to explain *what* and *why* vs. *how*
-- `footer(s)`: optional strings that reflect an important information.
+- `footer(s)`: optional strings that reflect an important information

 ## Gitmoji comparison